Private Education Loans

 how do i find a lender?
 Can you recommend a lender?

 You have the right to choose any lender you wish.
 We do not recommend any particular lenders.
 However, to assist you in your search, we have provided a list of private loan lenders from whom Clarion University students have borrowed in the past three years.
 Lenders are listed in alphabetical order and are in no way ranked by Clarion University.
 Please click on the link below which will direct you to ELMSelect, our private loan comparison tool.
-When you have reached this site, please choose one of the following options: Undergraduate, Graduate, International, MBA or Parent Loans.
+When you have reached this site, please choose one of the following options: Undergraduate, Graduate, Health Professions, International, MBA or Parent Loans.
 An option for Private Consolidation Loans is also available if you would like to review your consolidation options.

 WHY DO I NEED A COSIGNER?